pathunstrom/game-tutorial/lessons/2-make-a-window.md

 # My First GUI

 The kinds of games you make with **PPB** are going to have graphical user interfaces.
-GUIs require a different way of thinking from CLI programs that are much more common in Python.
+GUIs require a different way of thinking from command line interface programs that are much more common in Python.

 A key thing you need to know is it can't stop running to wait for user input.
 To that regard, you're going to need a main loop.